ssorj/pumpjack/input/implementation-guide.md

 The API should operate in terms of language-native data types whenever possible.
-If a type is not available in the language or its standard library, the implementer should introduce it in the 'proton/core' namespace.
+If a type is not available in the language or its standard library, the implementer should introduce it in the 'proton/types' (or optionally 'proton') namespace.

 ## Namespace 'proton/core'

 This is the primary user entry point for the event-driven API.
 Most programs will import only this namespace.

-Because of their centrality, the APIs here can be placed directly in the 'proton' namespace instead.
+Because of their centrality, the APIs here may be placed directly in the 'proton' namespace instead.

 ### AMQP model entities